 The magnetic field of our Sun doesn’t stay around the Sun itself.
 The solar wind carries it through the Solar System until it reaches the heliopause.
 The heliopause is the place where the solar wind comes to a stop and where it collides with the interstellar medium.
 Because the Sun turns around her axis (once in about 25 days) the interplanetary magnetic field has a spiral shape which is called the Parker Spiral.

 The interplanetary magnetic field is a vector quantity with a three axis component, two of which (Bx and By) are orientated parallel to the ecliptic.
-The Bx and By components are not important for auroral activity.
+The Bx and By components are not important for auroral activity and are therefor not featured on our website.
 The third component, the Bz value is perpendicular to the ecliptic and is created by waves and other disturbances in the solar wind.

 The north-south direction of the interplanetary magnetic field (Bz) is the most important ingredient for auroral activity.
-When the north-south direction (Bz) of the the interplanetary magnetic field is orientated southward, it will connect with Earth's magnetosphere which points northward.
+When the north-south direction (Bz) of the the interplanetary magnetic field is orientated southward, it will connect with Earth’s magnetosphere which points northward.
 Think of the ordinary bar magnets that you have at home.
 Two opposite poles attract each other!
-With a southward Bz, solar wind particles have a much easier time entering our magnetosphere.
-From there they are guided into our atmosphere by Earth's magnetic field lines where they collide with the oxygen and nitrogen atoms that make up our atmosphere, which in turn causes them to glow and emit light.
+A (strong) southward Bz can create havoc with Earth’s magnetic field, disrupting the magnetosphere and allowing particles to rain down into our atmosphere along Earth’s magnetic field lines.
+When these particles collide with the oxygen and nitrogen atoms that make up our atmosphere, it causes them to glow and emit light which we see as aurora.

 For a geomagnetic storm to develop it is vital that the direction of the interplanetary magnetic field (Bz) turns southward.
 Continues values of -10nT and lower are good indicators that a geomagnetic storm could develop but the lower this value goes the better it is for auroral activity.
 Only during extreme events with high solar wind speeds it is possible for a geomagnetic storm (Kp5 or higher) to develop with a northward Bz.